-- 1. Separate the mould from the receiver tube. - 2.
-Clean the RIE mould using a mild soap, and rinse with lukewarm water. - 3.
-After cleaning, dry RIE moulds thoroughly and remove any residual water and debris utilising an air bulb.
+- .
+Separate the mould from the receiver tube. - Clean the RIE mould using a mild soap, and rinse with lukewarm water. - 3.
+After cleaning, dry RIE moulds thoroughly and remove any residual water and debris from the tubing utilising an air bulb and wire loop.